statpro/RevolutionWebApiBatchApp/readme.md

 * detecting if the Web API has [rejected the access token because it has expired](http://developer.statpro.com/Revolution/WebApi/Authorization/BatchApps#step5)

 Please see other samples on GitHub that cover these techniques.

-Another technique that is not demonstrated, and which is particular to Batch applications, is detecting if the request for an access token failed because the user hasn't accepted the latest version(s) of the Terms of Use that cover the Revolution Web API.
-For more details, see the relevant comment in the sample's Program.cs file.

 # License #